-- Use extra caution when transporting oversized loads in the cargo bed, particularly when you cannot center the weight of the oversize load to the cargo bed. - Whenever possible, secure the load by binding it to the cargo bed so that it does not shift. - When transporting liquids, use caution when driving the machine uphill or downhill, when suddenly changing speed or stopping, or when driving over rough surfaces.
+- Use extra caution when transporting oversized loads in the cargo bed, particularly when you cannot center the weight of the oversize load to the cargo bed. - Whenever possible, secure the load by binding it to the cargo bed so that it does not shift. - When transporting liquid in a large tank (such as a sprayer tank), use caution when driving the machine uphill or downhill, when suddenly changing speed or stopping, or when driving over tough surfaces.

-The capacity of the cargo bed is 0.28 m (10 ft).
+The capacity of the cargo bed is 0.28 m3 (10 ft3).
 The amount (volume) of material that you can place in the bed without exceeding the load ratings of the machine can vary greatly depending on the density of the material.